 COMMERCE/SYSTEM/SEARCH/searchHost.
 You can also use the

 -Dep.search.master.urlJava system properties.
 The URLs you set depends on your deployment topology.

 In a simple deployment topology, you only need to configure the default value to point to

 If the search slaves are clustered behind a load balancer, then you need two setting values or Java system properties.
 The default value identifies the slave cluster and an additional value identifies the search master.

 URL of the load balancer for the slave cluster master

 Updating Search Server Cluster

-Halt any user updates to the system and ensure no changes via the Commerce Manager, Import/Export or Data Sync tool are in progress
+Halt any user updates to the system and ensure no changes are in progress through Commerce Manager, the Import/Export tool, or the Data Sync tool.

-Ensure the indexing activity is complete for all indexes by checking the indexing status in CM’s Configuration section under Search Indexes.
+In Commerce Manager, ensure the indexing activity is complete for all indexes.
+You can find the index status in the Configuration section under Search Indexes.